expfactory/expfactory/docs/pages/1-generate.md

 Finally, before you generate your recipe, in the case that you want "hard coded" defaults (e.g., set as defaults for future users) read the [custom build](#custom-conriguration) section below to learn about the variables that you can customize.
 If not, then rest assured that these values can be specified when a built container is started.

-### Example: Repeated Measures Designs
+### Examples

+**Repeated Measures Designs**

 A common scenario is an experiment where you use the same task multiple times.
+For example, suppose:

+ - you want to measure the effect of two different task variations of the [Attention Network Test (ANT)](https://github.com/expfactory-experiments/attention-network-task).
+ - you can assign participants to each task using [participant variables](https://expfactory.github.io/expfactory/usage#participant-variables).

-For example, suppose you want to measure the effect of two different tasks on the [Attention Network Test (ANT)](https://github.com/expfactory-experiments/attention-network-task).
-You want a container that runs a baseline ANT, one of the two tasks (hint: you can assign participants to each task using participant variables), and then runs the ANT for a second time.
+Thus, you would want a container that runs a baseline ANT, one of the two tasks, and then runs the ANT for a second time.
 Because each task requires a unique name, you can use local experiments to build a container that runs the ANT twice.

 Generate your Dockerfile with the tasks that you want to run between the two ANT measurements.
-Add the following lines to your Dockerfile to build the two ant tasks:
+What we are basically going to do is copy an entire folder, and rename the experiment id to correspond with the renamed folder.
+This comes down to first adding the following lines to your Dockerfile to build the two ant tasks:

 ```
 LABEL EXPERIMENT_ant1 /scif/apps/ant1